-Please visit www.pencol.edu for additional information and detailed degree/certificate requirements.

-Computer Applications Technology

-Computers are now an integral part of our business, educational, and personal lives.
+Students successfully completing this course will be able to: - Safely operate a commercial vehicle. - Inspect a commercial vehicle. - Take the Washington State Commercial Driving Class A or Class B test.
+Please visit http://pencol.edu/proftech for additional information and detailed degree/certificate requirements Computer Applications Technology Computers are now an integral part of our business, educational, and personal lives.
 We need to access vast amounts of information and manage, utilize, analyze, and disseminate this information in a timely manner, which is one key to success in virtually every profession.
+Student Learning Outcomes: